Pro-Sanders group rebranding into ‘pragmatic progressives’

 California Rep. Ro Khanna, a member of the House Progressive Caucus, said Our Revolution has mastered an “understanding of the minutia” of policy better than many activist groups.
 Recently, the group’s focus has been “translating the ideals into practical wins,” Khanna said.

 That’s a far cry from the group’s founding, when some activists worried that it was the kind of outside fundraising organization that could make Sanders — and his denunciations of big-money politics — look hypocritical.
-Sanders also spent the 2020 presidential campaign saying he didn’t want a super PAC, even as Our Revolution effectively acted like one for him.
+Sanders also spent the 2020 presidential campaign saying he didn’t want a super PAC, and even though it is a nonprofit that doesn’t produce campaign advertising, Our Revolution effectively acted like one for him in other ways.

 Now, though, some other progressive organizations salute Our Revolution as further mobilizing grassroots activists heartened by Sanders’ strong presidential runs.